Now Reading

 Additionally, showers come with a number of supportive features such as grab bars on the walls and benches that give them an edge over tubs.

-Tubs Are Essential for Home Resale
+Bathtubs Are Essential for Home Resale

-A substantial number of buyers show a penchant towards a bathroom with a tub.
+A substantial number of buyers show a penchant for a bathroom with a tub.
 For these individuals, a master bathroom must be equipped with a bathtub for that luxe aspect.
 Also, those with children or the ones looking to expand their families prefer tubs to showers.

 Showers Use up Less Water Than Tubs

-It is estimated that a low-flow showerhead uses about 17 gallons of water on an average for an eight-minute shower.
-This implies that if you can manage to keep your showers under the time limit of 12 minutes, you will end up using much less water than a tub, which will consume anywhere from 25 to 40 gallons of water in case of a standard tub or 80 to 100 gallons in case of a whirlpool tub.
+It is estimated that a low-flow showerhead uses about 17 gallons of water on average for an eight-minute shower.
+This implies that if you can manage to keep your showers under the time limit of 12 minutes, you will end up using much less water than a tub, which will consume anywhere from 25 to 40 gallons of water in the case of a standard tub or 80 to 100 gallons in case of a whirlpool tub.

 Is It Feasible to Have Both a Shower and a Tub in the Bathroom?